openwallet-foundation-labs/tsp/docs/src/cli/nested.md

 To try out TSP in nested mode, the command line interface can be used.
-A nested relationship can be set up by exchanging relationship messages (the preferred way), but it can also be tested by manually setting up identifiers, having both sides explicitly verify each others identities and establishing a relationship between those identifiers.
+A nested relationship can be set up by exchanging relationship messages (the preferred way), but it can also be tested by manually setting up identifiers, having both sides explicitly verify each other’s identities and establishing a relationship between those identifiers.

 ## Nested mode (using relationship control messages)